liam-duke/volsuite/README.md

 iv surface
 ```

-> Note: Implied volatilites are currently retrieved from yfinance, and filtered by OTM options.
+> Note: Implied volatilites are currently retrieved from yfinance, and filtered by OTM prices.